ByteInternet/hypernode-vagrant/examples/README.md

 Examples
 ========

-This directory contains some examples of how you could use `hypernode-vagrant` with your Magento project.
+This directory contains some examples of how you could use `hypernode-vagrant` with your Magento project for automated testing or deployment.